csci110/csci110.github.io/3_CastleBreakIn.md

 }
 ```

 The last expression is a formula for calculating the ball's bounce angle.
-If they are perfectly aligned, the horizontal offset is zero, so the bounce angle is 90 degrees: straight up.
+If the ball and Ann's head are perfectly aligned, the horizontal offset is zero, so the bounce angle is 90 degrees: straight up.
 If the difference is not zero, it will adjust the base angle of 90 to reflect the horizontal offset of the collision.

 The princess should now be able to play a game of "keepy uppy" by heading the ball each time that gravity brings it to her level.
 The ball should bounce against the walls and castle.
 If she misses, it will leave the room at the bottom.